AntBezr/HTML_Margit/Portfolio/README.md

 The portfolio was completed in several steps by adding new features.
 The point of the task is to complete all studying steps and finish with working page

-Known issues to be solved:
-- On the mobile version at main page on the top if you open the menu links inside the menu will be white with a beige background, but links should be black

 ## Technologies used